emma627/bookList-vue-CRUD-app/README.md

-Using json server to stock the data,
+Using json server to stock the data

 Link to the site: https://my-books-list.netlify.app/